Noncommutative Geometry and Conformal Geometry. I. Local Index Formula and Conformal Invariants: Index Theory for Twisted Spectral Triples.

-From now on we assume that $\cE$ and its $\sigma$-translate carry a Hermitian metric.
+From now on we assume that $\cE$ and its $\sigma$-translation $\cE^{\sigma}$ carry Hermitian metrics.
 We denote by $\cH(\cE)$ the pre-Hilbert space consisting of $\cE\otimes_\cA \cH$ equipped with the Hermitian inner product, where $\acoup{\cdot}{\cdot}$ is the Hermitian metric of $\cE$.
-It can be shown $\cH(\cE)$ actually is a Hilbert space and its topology is independent of the choice of the Hermitian inner product of $\cE$ (see, e.g.,~\cite{PW:JKT}).
+It can be shown that $\cH(\cE)$ is actually a Hilbert space and its topology is independent of the choice of the Hermitian inner product of $\cE$ (see, e.g.,~\cite{PW:KJM16}).
 We also note there is a natural $\Z_{2}$-grading on $\cH(\cE)$ given by